Acerrimus/blog/content/forbusiness.md

 - Operated machinery and maintaned a clean environment.

 **Key Strengths**
-- Self-taught programmer with strong problem-solving abilities
+- Self-taught programmer with very strong problem-solving abilities
 - Quick learner who thrives in fast-paced and competitive environments
 - Experience working both independently and in teams
 - Extensive experience in postitions of resposibility and leadership